 Scenic Fall Color Report along Minnesota’s North Shore of Lake Superior

 Ross here reporting from the Red Mug Coffee House in Superior, Wisconsin on Sunday, September 25th.
-Tomorrow we head up the North Shore along scenic highway 61 to do some hiking and check out the color.
+Tomorrow we head up the North Shore along scenic highway 61 to do some hiking and check out the fall leaf color.
 We are trying the Seven Summits Challenge sponsored by the Superior Hiking Trail Association.
 Weather has been cool and overcast, but the low pressure area is forecast to move out this evening, warming the temps, clearing the sky, and we hope giving us some nice picture taking conditions.

 |50 Fabulous Day Hikes in Minnesota’s Spectacular Lake Superior Region |

 Looking for some scenic fall hikes along Minnesota’s North Shore, check out this book by Andrew Slade, a veteran outdoorsman who has extensively explored Minnesota’s North Shore both camping and hiking.
 He also has trekked the entire Superior Hiking Trail.
 These are his favorite day hikes along the North Shore.

-Day 3, Oberg Mountain near Tofte, Minnesota (9/27/2011)
+Hiking Oberg Mountain near Tofte, Minnesota

+Day 3 (9/27/2011).
 We saw some great color on our hike to Oberg Mountain, as well as super views from the top.
 The hike to and around the loop around Oberg is about 2.5 miles.
 It is a moderately easy hike.
 If you can walk in the city for a few miles you won’t have any problem with this hike and there are great rewards for the modest effort.
 Oberg Mountain itself is heavily populated with a few varieties of Maple; some have already turned while others are a week or two away so colors should remain vibrant for a few weeks.
 Looking towards Lake Superior from Oberg you see mostly aspen (poplar) and birch (mostly dead!) and they are a few weeks away from showing their best color.
 But looking away from the lake there are some outstanding color views.
 I suspect that when we complete our tour up and down the North Shore we’ll place the Oberg Mountain hike as the #1 fall color hike.
 We’ll see.

-Day 4, Moose Mountain – Lutsen
+Hiking Moose Mountain – Lutsen

 While the girls were working up some perspiration on the mountain, Dan and I were down below “working” the challenging golf holes on Superior National’s three golf courses: River, Canyon, and Mountain.
 It was great weather for golfing and Superior National’s courses are scenic and challenging.
 I lost a few golf balls, well maybe more than a few, but had a good time none-the-less.
 Dan had a couple of good rounds but found the River course unexpectedly challenging.
 But a few days later we golfed the course again and Dan shaved 5 strokes off his previous River course score – so he was happy.
 You can see a more detailed golf course review of Superior National on our SuperiorTrails Golf Course website.